 The program officer facilitates the assessment process but does not participate in the ranking of applications and the funding decisions.

 Contents of the applications and proceedings of the meetings are strictly confidential.
-The decisions of the PACs are final.
+The decisions of the Peer Assessment Committees are final.

 Policies and procedures are in place to ensure fairness, and to avoid conflict of interest in the assessment process.